2023 Solar Incentives Guide for Ladera Ranch, CA - Tax Credits & Rebates

 EcoWatch's Ladera Ranch, CA Solar Incentives FAQs

-Your best bet is to talk to a representative from the company that installed your solar system — or get in touch with a local Ladera Ranch solar installer — to learn about which incentives you might qualify for.
+An excellent idea would be to talk to a representative from the company that installed your solar system – or get in touch with a local Ladera Ranch solar installer — to clarify which incentives you may qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
-Depending on which incentives you are applying for, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to confirm that you are claiming incentives correctly and getting the most money you can.
+Yes, you can claim both tax credits and rebates towards the cost of solar panels.
+Depending on precisely which incentives you are eligible for, they may apply in a different order.
+Make sure that you talk to your solar installer or a local tax professional to confirm that you are claiming incentives correctly and getting the most money you can.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.